-- the SST maximum but could not go far beyond in their AOGCM.
-Here the AOSCM configuration allows us to tackle this question with more details.
-Increasing the coupling frequency from one day to higher frequencies has been done in several CMIP6 climate models but with the use of a 3-hour coupling time-step (Li et al., 2020; Sellar et al., 2020) or a 1-hour coupling time-step (Danabasoglu et al., 2020; Mauritsen et al., 2019).
-Tian et al. (2019) and Li et al. (2020) both report an - 380 improvement on ENSO representation, especially when switching from a daily to higher coupling frequency.
-The effect of using a 3-h coupling time-step over a 1-h coupling time-step is however not discussed.
+models, the individual component time steps are larger than in this single AOSCM configuration and do not allow us to couple at such high frequency.
+Hsu et al. (2019) show that with a 1 h coupling, they still have deficiencies in the phasing of the SST maximum but could not go far beyond in their AOGCM.
+Here the AOSCM configuration allows us to tackle this question with more detail.
+Increasing the coupling frequency from 1 d to higher frequencies has been done in several CMIP6 climate models but with the use of a 3 h coupling time step (Li et al., 2020; Sellar et al., 2020) or a 1 h coupling time step (Danabasoglu et al., 2020; Mauritsen et al., 2019).
+Tian et al. (2019) and Li et al. (2020) both report an improvement in El Niño-Southern Oscillation (ENSO) representation, especially when switching from a daily to higher coupling frequency.
+The effect of using a 3 h coupling time step over a 1 h coupling time step, however, is not discussed.
 The 1D coupled configuration is a relevant tool to highlight the first-order consequences of such a choice.
-Here, we run a set of experiments in which we only change the coupling frequency, exploring 5 min, 15 min, 1 h, 3 h and daily coupling time-steps. - Figure 13 shows the SST mean daily cycle for these sensitivity experiments.
-With a daily coupling, unsurprisingly the SST is held constant all the day to 30.3°C. In all other experiments with an infra-daily frequency the mean SST is similar
+Here, we run a set of experiments in which we only change the coupling frequency, exploring 5 min, 15 min, 1 h, 3 h, and daily coupling time steps.

-$(30.4^{\circ}C)$.
-This means that the rectification effect raised in Bernie et al. (2005) may be present but limited to $0.1^{\circ}C$.
-For coupling time-step between 5 min and 1 h, the DTR is similar ($0.9^{\circ}C$) and drops relatively weakly with the 3 h coupling to $0.8^{\circ}C$.
-The main difference between the experiments with an intra-daily frequency comes from the time of maximum SST, which is delayed consistently with the increased coupling period.
-Indeed, with the asynchronous coupling algorithm used in
+Figure 13 shows the SST mean daily cycle for these sensitivity experiments.
+With a daily coupling, unsurprisingly the SST is held constant all day to 30.3 °C. In all other experiments with an infra-daily frequency the mean SST is similar (30.4 °C).
+This means that the rectification effect raised in Bernie et al. (2005) may be present but limited to 0.1 °C. For a coupling time step between 5 min and 1 h, the DTR is similar (0.9 °C) and drops relatively weakly with the 3 h coupling to 0.8 °C. The main difference between the experiments with an intra-daily frequency comes from the time of maximum SST, which is consistently delayed with the increased coupling period.
+Indeed, with the asynchronous coupling algorithm used in the model, the ocean model uses the solar heat flux calculated in the atmospheric model over the former coupling time step.
+Thus, increasing the coupling time step increases the delay by which the ocean model sees the solar radiation diurnal cycle.
+The daily maximum is reached around 14:00 LT for the 5 min coupling time step, in relative agreement with in situ observations.
+With a 15 min coupling time step, the maximum is only marginally delayed.
+With a 1 h coupling time step, there is a delay of 2 h.
+With a 3 h coupling time step the delay is increased to 6 h.